CmlLib/CmlLib.Core-wiki/en/auth.microsoft/cmllib.core.auth.microsoft/jeauthenticator.md

 ### 403: FORBIDDEN

 If the OAuth token is from third-party client id, you should register the client ID.
-See the last part of[clientid.md](../xboxauthnet.game.msal/clientid.md "mention").
+See the last part of [ClientID](../xboxauthnet.game.msal/clientid.md).

 ### 404: NOT\_FOUND